-Partial Content status message to send only a subset of a whole document, HTTP doesn't handle in a specific way multipart documents: the message is simply transmitted to the browser (that will likely propose a Save As window as it doesn't know how display it inline.)
+Partial Content status message to send only a subset of a whole document, HTTP doesn't handle multipart documents in a specific way: the message is simply transmitted to the browser (which will likely propose a Save As window, not knowing how display the document inline.)

 Important MIME types for Web developers

 This is the default value for a binary files.
 As it really means unknown binary file, browsers usually don't automatically execute it, or even ask if it should be execute.
 They treat it as if the

 Content-Disposition header was set with the value